 Massive Surge In Murder Rates Across The World

-Murder rates have been increasing across the world over the last few years.
+Homicide rates have been increasing across the world over the last few years.
 This spike has been seen in both the developing and developed countries.
-For example, major cities in the US have experienced a sharp surge in murders during the first part of 2016.
-Cities most affected include Chicago, Los Angeles, Dallas, and Las Vegas (where murder rates nearly doubled).
+For example, major cities in the US have experienced a sharp surge in murders in recent years.
+Cities most affected include Chicago, Los Angeles, Dallas, and Las Vegas.
 The same is true for homicide rates in England and Wales, which have increased by 14% over the last year.
-While these numbers are shocking, some countries have even higher murder rates.
+While these numbers are jarring, some countries have even higher murder rates.
 Below is a look at the countries with the highest homicide rates, factors that contribute to murder, and measures that may prevent this from occurring.

-The third highest murder rate is found in Venezuela.
-This country loses 62 people per 100,000 each year to homicide.
+The fourth highest murder rate is found in Venezuela.
+This country loses 45.1 people per 100,000 each year to homicide.
 Caracas, the capital, is the center for all of this violence.
 In fact, it is considered the second most murderous city in the world.
 With increasing political turmoil, this number has been increasing.

 Being able to identify the highest murder rates is the first step toward solving the problem.
 The next is to understand what factors lead to violent crimes, like homicide.
 The United Nations Office on Drugs and Crime (UNODC) has conducted a study to identify the prominent factors that seem to result in high murder rates.
 Countries with the widest gaps between rich and poor are 4 times more likely to experience violent crimes than other countries.
 These inequitable societies are found most often in developing countries, where high poverty lacking infrastructure are commonplace.
 In fact, poverty and crime go hand in hand; crime drives away businesses and investors, reducing available human capital, and creating an insecure environment which in turn, leads to more poverty.
 Organized crime, like gangs and drug trafficking, also contribute to high murder rates.
 This is particularly true in countries like Jamaica, Honduras, and El Salvador.
 Organized crime is also more likely to be participated in by young males who, consequently, are also more likely to be a victim of murder.
 Drug and alcohol use are also related to high murder and poverty rates.
 Intoxication increases the risk of being involved (either as the guilty party or the victim) in a murder.